It’s half past five, eight minutes shy of 1738.

 Ah yes, the pockmark on her left breast.

 Her voice seemed like that of water before a waterfall.
 The slight half bend of her upper lip as though she was hiding an exciting secret.
 Her tattoo- a Black Star of David with the points peeking out of her bomber jacket every time she moved her hands this way and that way.

 She had this oriental fragrance-sandalwood with a tinge of shisha.

-“Hey…you look distracted…anything the matter?” she asks, swirling her index finger around the rim of her cup.
-Her cheeks full of color.
+“Hey, …you look distracted…anything the matter?” she asks, twirling her index finger around the rim of her cup.
+Her cheeks full of colour.

 “Nah…Nah…I’m fine,” you lie.

 Your emotions are turning inside of you.
 You refuse to accept the fact that a woman makes you feel like this.

 This emotional mess.

 “Can I show you something?
 It’s on my phone, “she says.

 You both lean over the table, she takes her phone and shows you some pictures in her gallery.
 You use your finger to swipe forward, and at this moment, she places hers on top of yours.